Trusted Houston Child Custody Attorneys and Lawyers

 - Whether the parent would foster a relationship with the other parent and the child

 Judge’s Determination According to Houston Child Custody Attorneys

 The judge will hear the testimony and review all evidence presented at the hearing.
 After this, the judge may decide the case immediately or postpone the decision.

 Furthermore, if a judge gives sole custody to one parent, he or she may grant “reasonable” visitation to the non-custodial parent.

 Modify a Child Custody Order By Working with Houston Child Custody Attorneys

 If one or both of the parents want to change the child custody order, one parent may petition the court for a modification.
-In some jurisdictions, the party must wait for a certain amount of time after the initial order was granted before the court will agree to hear a case to modify the order.
+Research your local state laws for more information.

 Individuals who would like to learn more about their rights and options may choose to contact experienced Houston child custody attorneys or family law lawyers for assistance.

-If you need legal assistance from one of our Houston child custody attorneys , fill out our form on this page or call us at 713-510-7100.
-Take advantage of our Free Consultation by contacting us today.
+If you need legal assistance from Houston child custody attorneys, fill out our form on this page.
+Also, call us to get referrals to experienced custody lawyers.

 phone or text at 512-872-4400